angular/angular/aio/content/tutorial/toh-pt2.md

 ### Add the click event handler

-Rename the component's `hero` property to `selectedHero` but don't assign it.
-There is no *selected hero* when the application starts.
+Rename the component's `hero` property to `selectedHero` but don't assign any value to it since there is no *selected hero* when the application starts.

 Add the following `onSelect()` method, which assigns the clicked hero from the template to the component's `selectedHero`.